 The Code is communicated to all employees and is reviewed annually.

 Dealing in securities

-In accordance with the listing requirements of the JSE Limited:
+In accordance with the Listings Requirements of the JSE Limited:

 - Directors of the Holdings Board as well as Directors of major subsidiary companies require advance approval from the Chairman, Deputy Chairman or CEO, prior to them or any of their associates dealing in Peregrine shares;